normanzb/compact-promise/readme.md

 #Compact implementation of Promise/A+

-With a sub set API of [RSVP.js](https://github.com/tildeio/rsvp.js/)/[when.js](https://github.com/cujojs/when) and very small footprint...
-(959 bytes after minified and gzipped)
+Promise/A+ compliant and very small footprint `Promise` implementation (1044 bytes for smallest compilation after minified and gzipped), with a sub set extension API from [RSVP.js](https://github.com/tildeio/rsvp.js/)/[when.js](https://github.com/cujojs/when).

 #API